DeepChoudhuri/LammpsFileManipulation/README.md

 5. Makefile: Tested only on OSX

 NOTE:
 A) This is work in progress, and I will not be responsible if you plan to use this code in your research.
-(Have fun indulging yourself in with all the bugs!!)
+(Have fun indulging yourself with all the bugs!!)
 B) MPI has not been implemented.